lgonzalezsa/wod-backend/README.md

 ## Setup Appliances for Workshops:
+Pre reqs for appliance :
+* Needs a centos 7 vm
+* Needs admin account with sudo priviledges ( wodadmin in our case)
+* Needs ssh keys setup from account (backend server) setup on the appliance

 Necessary scripts to run set up for workshops appliances pre reqs:
 - Workshop entry in front end DB